epuvlist/snake/README.md

 The ncurses library must be installed.
 To get ncurses see [NCURSES Programming HOWTO](https://tldp.org/HOWTO/NCURSES-Programming-HOWTO/).

-Written and compiled on a Raspberry Pi 4 running the 64-bit version of Raspberry Pi OS Bullseye.
+Written and compiled on a Raspberry Pi 4 running Raspberry Pi OS Bullseye (64-bit).
-Compiled using:
+Compiled using the command:
 >g++ -Wall snake.cpp -lncurses -osnake

 Also compiles OK on Mac OS Catalina using g++ or clang++ compilers.
 Not tested on a Windows system.